snganyone/CLI-Data-Gem-Portfolio-Project/README.md

 ## Objectives

-- Provide access to data from a webpage
+- Provde access to data using an API
+- Create a command line interface
+- Web Scraping
+- Handle user Input/Output

 ## Overview